simplewepro/simpleweather-spa.github.io/README.md

 # Hello there!

-So this Single Page Application can give you short information about weather in any city!
+So this Single Page Application can give you short information about weather in any city! <br>
 Weather data is provided by http://openweathermap.org/

 # Getting started